 Low Sodium & Potassium Can Cause Headaches

 It is fairly common to experience headaches while dieting.
 This is typically related to fluid and mineral balance in the body.
 This is especially common when sodium levels get too low.
 To prevent headaches related to low sodium/salt, we suggest adding extra table salt to your diet or drinking a cup of prepared bullion twice a day.
 Table salt has the added benefit of containing potassium, which is an essential mineral for maintaining an array of body processes, and especially crucial when you’re dieting.

-Lindora Clinic patients often take a potassium gluconate supplement during Phase 1: Rapid Weight Loss, to maintain normal potassium levels and fight off symptoms, like headaches.
+Lindora Clinic patients often take a potassium supplements during the weight loss phase to maintain normal potassium levels and fight off symptoms, like headaches.

 If you are being treated for chronic disease, high blood pressure, or taking potassium-sparing diuretics, you should not take extra potassium supplements without first consulting your physician.

 The brain needs a continuous supply of glucose from the blood in order to function properly.
 When glucose levels drop (as in hypoglycemia) the brain is one of the first organs affected, resulting in symptoms such as headache, migraine, confusion, nausea, sweating, faintness, and hypothermia (low body temperature).
 To prevent low blood glucose levels, eat small and frequent low-sugar meals, never miss breakfast or skip meals, and eat a healthy afternoon snack to appease hunger.